Necromancer Class Overview

 • Golems: The Golems are front-line disruption tanks.
 There are Ultra-tanky, AoE damage, and AoE CC focused variants.
 Sacrificing your Golem awards bonuses that increase your own tankiness and DPS potential.

-Book of the Dead - Necromancer Specialization
+Example Book of the Dead choices for the Bone Spear Necromancer

 Necromancer Class Quest: Unlock Your Golem